cyclejs/collection/README.md

 There are a few things going in this line.
  * We're folding over `addTodoReducer$`, which is a stream of functions that take `todoListItems` and return updated `todoListItems`
  * We're calling each `reducer` and passing the current `items` into it.
 Each `reducer` returns an updated `items`.
- * We're passing `todoListItems` as the initial value to `fold`, which is the empty collection be made above in our `TodoList` function.
+ * We're passing `todoListItems` as the initial value to `fold`, which is the empty collection we made above in our `TodoList` function.

  If we put it all together in our `TodoList` it looks like this: